 Also, advancement for an EN is excellent.
 The Navy Personnel Command reports that advancement is above the Navy average for E5 and below and E7 and above.

-Navy Engineman enjoy the same benefits as do all Navy personnel, such as the opportunity to travel the world, unlimited opportunities for learning and advancement, and control over their career.
+A Navy Engineman enjoys the same benefits that all Navy personnel do, such as the opportunity to travel the world, unlimited opportunities for learning and advancement, and control over their career.

 Civilian Career Opportunities